Lynzzyr/kcna-fetch/README.md

 ## Usage

-KCNAFetch requires Java 21+ to run.
+KCNAFetch uses Java 21+ to run.
 This is solely a command-line utility; run in a terminal with `java -jar kcna-fetch-[VERSION].jar`.
 For usage help use `--help`.

+If using the `timestamps` option, you must:
+- Provide a `.txt` file containing a vaid API key for OCR.SPACE's [OCR API](https://ocr.space/OCRAPI).
+The location of the text file may be specified with `--ocr_api`.
+- Have `ffmpeg` installed and added to the user's PATH.